Joe Mauer: Baseball

-Mauer attended the same high school as Baseball Hall of Famer and former Milwaukee Brewer Paul Molitor who later became his major league manager with the Twins.
+Mauer attended the same high school as Baseball Hall of Famer and former Milwaukee Brewer Paul Molitor, who later became his major league manager with the Twins.
 Molitor has said that Mauer "has the best swing he had ever seen".
 Jim O'Neill, Mauer's baseball coach at Cretin-Derham Hall, said his former student "has been groomed for this job since he was a little boy.
 Mauer's dad, Jake, created a contraption for Joe he later named the 'Quickswing.'
 The device dropped balls down a tube from eye level and released them at waist level."
 Mauer had been asked to leave his T-ball league at the age of four, because he was hitting the ball too hard for the other players.
 "Another guy that came from Cretin-Derham Hall, Paul Molitor, was very similar, [and] had a good short swing," O'Neill said.
 "And they're both able to wait on the ball so long because they don't have the big swing.
 Like anything, you keep simple and keep it small or short, there's not a lot of holes in it and not a lot of room for errors."

-A stand-out in baseball, Mauer struck out only once during his four-year high school career, and hit .605 during his senior season.
+A stand-out in baseball, Mauer struck out only once during his four-year high school career (though he did strike out in the All-Star game his senior year which isn't included in his overall stats).
+He hit .605 during his senior season.
 Years later, Mauer laughingly told an interviewer: "I can remember the time I did strike out.
 It was junior year, and it was in the state tournament.
 I came back to the bench and everybody thought something was wrong with me."
 Mauer's high school batting average exceeded .500 every year.
 He also set a Minnesota high school record and tied the national preps mark by hitting a home run in seven consecutive games.
 Mauer caught for the Team USA Junior National team from 1998 to 2000 and hit .595 during his final year on the team.
 He was voted best hitter at the World Junior Baseball Championship in Canada in 2000.
 In 2001, Mauer was voted the United States District V Player of the Year.